ferdyhape/Gits-msib4-tugas2/readme.md

-# Web Profile | Studi Independent GITS ID
+# Web Profile | Studi Independen GITS ID
 ### :open_book: Description
 This repository was created to fulfill the web profile assignment in the Independent Fullstack Web Developer Study program by GITS.id partner, MSIB Batch 4.